bee-san/Polymath/content/posts/2019-01-01-publish-rust.md

 ## Uploading this package to the AUR

 1. `cargo aur` built a tarball `.tar` file.
-Create a new `release on GitHub and attach the `.tar` file that was just created.
+Create a new `release on GitHub and attach the`.tar\` file that was just created.

 ![](/content/images/2020/08/image.png)
-2. Create an account on the AUR [https://aur.archlinux.org/](https://aur.archlinux.org/)
+2\.
+Create an account on the AUR [https://aur.archlinux.org/](https://aur.archlinux.org/)

-3. Upload your SSH public key to your account.
+1. Upload your SSH public key to your account.

 Check for SSH keys with: